 For recalcitrant cases, consideration of oral isotretinoin

-For rhinophyma, consideration of dermabrasion and tissue excision
+For rhinophyma, consideration of dermabrasion, laser ablation, and tissue excision

 For telangiectasia, consideration of laser or electrocautery treatment

-Metronidazole cream 1%, lotion (0.75%), or gel (0.75%) and azelaic acid 20% cream, applied bid, are equally effective; 2.5% benzoyl peroxide in any form (eg, gel, lotion, cream), applied once/day or bid, can be added for improved control.
-Less effective alternatives include sodium sulfacetamide 10%/sulfur 5% lotion; clindamycin 1% solution, gel, or lotion; and erythromycin 2% solution, all applied bid.
+Metronidazole cream (1%), lotion (0.75%), or gel (0.75%) and azelaic acid 20% cream, applied 2 times a day, are equally effective; 2.5% benzoyl peroxide in any form (eg, gel, lotion, cream), applied once a day or 2 times a day, can be added for improved control.
+Less effective alternatives include sodium sulfacetamide 10%/sulfur 5% lotion; clindamycin 1% solution, gel, or lotion; and erythromycin 2% solution, all applied 2 times a day.
+Minocycline 1.5% foam can also be applied once a day.
 Many patients require indefinite treatment for long-term control.
-Topical ivermectin 1% cream appears to have efficacy in the treatment of inflammatory lesions of rosacea.
+Topical ivermectin 1% cream also has efficacy in the treatment of inflammatory lesions of rosacea.

-Oral antibiotics are indicated for patients with multiple papules or pustules and for those with ocular rosacea; options include doxycycline 50 to 100 mg bid, tetracycline 250 to 500 mg bid, minocycline 50 to 100 mg bid, and erythromycin 250 to 500 mg bid.
+Oral antibiotics are indicated for patients with multiple papules or pustules and for those with ocular rosacea; options include doxycycline 50 to 100 mg 2 times a day, tetracycline 250 to 500 mg 2 times a day, minocycline 50 to 100 mg 2 times a day, erythromycin 250 to 500 mg 2 times a day, and azithromycin 250 mg once a day or various alternate-day or pulse dose regimens.
 Dose should be reduced to the lowest one that controls symptoms once a beneficial response is achieved.
-Subantimicrobial doses of doxycycline (40 mg once/day in a preparation containing 30 mg of immediate-release and 10 mg of sustained-release doxycycline) are effective for acne and rosacea.
+Subantimicrobial doses of doxycycline (40 mg once a day in a preparation containing 30 mg of immediate-release and 10 mg of sustained-release doxycycline) are effective for acne and rosacea.

 Recalcitrant cases may respond to oral isotretinoin.

-Techniques for treatment of rhinophyma include dermabrasion and tissue excision; cosmetic results are good.
+Techniques for treatment of rhinophyma include dermabrasion, laser ablation, and tissue excision; cosmetic results are good.

 Techniques for treatment of telangiectasia include laser and electrocautery.